bit2connect/bit2connect-ios-sdk/README.md

 ## Example App

-Check out the included example app to see the SDK in action.
+Check out the separate example app at [bit2connect-ios-example](../bit2connect-ios-example) to see the SDK in action.
 The example demonstrates:

 - SDK initialization
 - Deferred deep link handling